February 24, 2026

 If your event calendar is unpredictable—a big conference one year, nothing the next—renting keeps costs variable instead of locked into a fixed monthly subscription.

-When you rent, every event comes with the full Movebooth feature set at a flat $399/event—no subscription required, no tier decisions.
+When you rent, you skip the subscription—but you still choose the tier that fits the event.
+Lite is delivery-only, Plus adds lead capture and CSV export, and Pro adds extended fields, age gate, custom CTAs, and priority support.
 Buying hardware commits you to a monthly subscription, so you're paying for software whether or not you're actively running events.

 You Don't Have Storage or Logistics Capacity